Frequently Asked Questions

 Why is the average length of stay so long?

 Lifeskills South Florida is an extended treatment facility that offers a full continuum of care.
 Research shows that stepping down from a higher level of care to IOP and transitional living provides more successful outcomes, leading to a healthier and more independent lifestyle.
 Lifeskills offers a strong after care program for an additional six months to one year after treatment through intensive outpatient care and transitional living at Osceola House.
 We also encourage involvement in alumni activities to form and continue strong bonds and connections.

 How does the Lifeskills program prepare me for independence?

-Our clinical staff is specialized in helping our patients find stability and focus on integrating back in their home, work, and family life.
+Our clinical staff is specialized in helping our patients find stability and focus on integrating back into their home, work, and family life.
 The continuum of care includes community living skills and reintegration for a healthy and independent life.
 Relapse prevention, self-monitoring, job skills, budgeting, nutrition, shopping, meal planning, and interpersonal skills learned through living with housemates are just some of the skills focused on during treatment.
-You will also work on identifying social support groups such as Alcoholics Anonymous, Narcotics Anonymous, Smart Recovery, and mental health support groups so that you can learn to seek support for yourself, work with a sponsor and learn how to surround yourself with the healthy and supportive community you will need to remain successful in recovery.
+You will also work on identifying social support groups such as Alcoholics Anonymous, Narcotics Anonymous, Smart Recovery, and mental health support groups to learn to seek support for yourself, work with a sponsor and learn how to surround yourself with the healthy and supportive community needed to remain successful in recovery.

 Will my insurance cover treatment at Lifeskills?